-You will read at least 15 essays from One Hundred Great Essays by Robert DiYanni.
+You will read at least 12 essays from One Hundred Great Essays by Robert DiYanni.
 I have listed 6 essays that you must read.
 You can choose from the rest to complete the assignment.
-Don't just read the first essays you come to.
+Don't just read the first essays you come to or the shortest.
 Read the titles and the introductory information and try to find topics that interest you.

 We will continue to use this text throughout the year, so you will have to purchase it.
+I have a few copies you can borrow on a first-come-first-served basis.
 If this is a problem, email me over the summer BEFORE the start of school (tjudy@haywood.k12.nc.us).
 It should be available used online for a reasonable price (as cheap as \$0.99 plus shipping \$2.95).
 There is no reason to purchase a full priced, new copy of this text.
-You can purchase a the 2nd, 3rd, or 4th edition.
-The required essays are in all editions.
-Ordering the text from sites such as abebooks.com, alibris.com,amazon.com, bn.com and other online bookstores is the simplest way to obtain this text.
+You can purchase a 2nd, 3rd, or 4th edition.
+The required essays are in these editions.
+Please do not get the 5th edition (the newest one) - it will cost more, even used, and will not have all of the required essays.
+Ordering the text from sites such as abebooks.com, alibris.com, amazon.com, bn.com and other online bookstores is the simplest way to obtain this text.
 These essays range from 2 pages to 15-20, so don't wait to start this assignment at the end of the summer.

 We will be looking at these non-fiction essays to help us begin to understand tone.
-The tone of a literary work is the perspective or attitude that the author adopts with regards to a specific character, place or development.
+The tone of a work is the perspective or attitude that the author adopts with regards to a specific character, place, or development.
 Tone can portray a variety of emotions ranging from solemn, restrained, bitter and critical to witty, fanciful, irreverent and humorous.
-Tone helps the reader ascertain the writer's feelings towards a particular topic and this in turn influences the reader's understanding of the story.
+Tone helps the reader ascertain the writer's feelings towards a particular topic and this in turn influences the reader's understanding of the work.